streamich/libreact/docs/loadable.md

 # `loadable()`

-Create a mock React component whose implementation is loeaded using a promise when `.load()` methods is called.
+Create a mock React component whose implementation is loaded using a promise when `.load()` methods is called.

 ## Example